percona/k8spg-docs/docs/scaling.md

 The Operator 2.5.0 and newer is able to detect if the storage usage on the PVC reaches a certain threshold, and trigger the PVC resize.
-Such autoscaling needs the "auto-growable disk" feature turned on when deploying the Operator.
+Such autoscaling needs the upstream "auto-growable disk" feature turned on when deploying the Operator.
 This is done via the `PGO_FEATURE_GATES` environment variable set in the `deploy/operator.yaml` manifest (or in the appropriate part of `deploy/bundle.yaml`):